 The Costs of Buying a Property

-Buying a new home can be very exciting to say the least.
+Buying a new home can be very exciting, to say the least.
 It can also be very stressful as many large decisions are made in a relatively short period of time.
 Most of the time we consider only the down payment on a home when we think of the cost of purchasing but that is not the whole picture.
 This week we take a look at the other costs you will incur when purchasing a home.

-2. GST – If you are purchasing an existing home there will not be GST however you will incur this cost on a brand new home.
+2. GST – If you are purchasing an existing home there will not be GST however, you will incur this cost on a brand new home.

-• Property – A well-qualified home inspector will go through the home with a fine tooth comb.
+• Property – A well-qualified home inspector will go through the home with a fine-tooth comb.
 They will be able to point out any issues or give you a thumbs up on the property.

-• Sewer – If you are purchasing a home in a mature area with full grown trees this has the potential to save you money and strife.
+• Sewer – If you are purchasing a home in a mature area with full-grown trees this has the potential to save you money and strife.
 The technician uses specialized equipment to go through the sewer lines and watch for any roots which may have grown into the line.

 • Asbestos – This is seen in fewer houses as time goes by but again if you are purchasing an older home it can be a good thing to check for.

-The benefit of the inspections listed above are both peace of mind and additional leverage with the seller to decrease the price or have the repairs completed prior to you moving in.
+The benefits of the inspections listed above are both peace of mind and additional leverage with the seller to decrease the price or have the repairs completed prior to you moving in.
 The cost of the repairs can also be added to the mortgage if quotes for the work are obtained as a part of the mortgage approval.

 4. Mortgage default Insurance – If you have less than 20% to put down on a home you will be required to pay mortgage default insurance.
 It is based on a percentage of the purchase price and decreases as you put down more money.
-It is a onetime cost and will be added to the mortgage.
+It is a one-time cost and will be added to the mortgage.

-5. Title Insurance – This is a onetime cost of about $305+GST.
+5. Title Insurance – This is a one-time cost of about $305+GST.
 It is collected at the lawyer’s office and is used often in lieu of a real property report.

 7. Condo Fees – If you have purchased a condo then you will likely have condo fees.
-Be sure to have the condo docs reviewed ahead of time to reassure yourself the association is in good standing and you will not soon face a large cash call to help resolve some past building issue.
+Be sure to have the condo documents reviewed ahead of time to reassure yourself the association is in good standing and you will not soon face a large cash call to help resolve some past building issue.

 8. Utility Deposits – Depending on how strong your credit is, you may be required to provide a small deposit with the utility companies prior to connection.

 9. Home Insurance – When there is a mortgage on a property there is also a legal responsibility to have home insurance.
-Costs will vary and all policies are not created equal so it is a good idea to check around for the best protection.
+Costs will vary and all policies are not created equal, so it is a good idea to check around for the best protection.

 12. Moving – This one is pretty self-explanatory.
 You may need to rent a truck or hire a mover depending on your circumstances.

-13. Personal Insurance – once you have purchased your home you really MUST protect your investment.
-Make sure you have sufficient life, disability and critical illness insurance.
+13. Personal Insurance – Once you have purchased your home, you really MUST protect your investment.
+Make sure you have sufficient life, disability, and critical illness insurance.